-I've been playing with some scaling tests... will need to do some work there to make larger maps usable, both for the UI (for moving units ...!-->!-->
+I've been playing with some scaling tests... will need to do some work there to make larger maps usable, both for the UI (for moving units long distances) ...!-->!-->

 Just dropped in Miguel's updated graphics for the starving and dead states for the characters.
 Poor little characters now "suffer" (deflate) and die (turn to bones) if you don't take care of them properly.

 You want to create a battle-hardened army and take over the world?
-You better have the productive capacity to ...!-->!-->
+You better have the productive capacity to feed all ...!-->!-->

 Got the game-state pack/restore code working.
 That should let us build a situation-editing tool so that teachers can build situations for students to solve.
 It's also useful for being able to walk away from a game and pick it up, of course.